jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ## Features and content

-PSJumpstart uses `$PSDefaultParameterValues` to set local default parameters by using `.json` or `.dfp` files.
-These are read in a preset order so you may have different defaults for different scenarios.
+One of the most useful features is the setting files solution.
+You can use either `.json` or `.dfp` files to populate variables and/or the standard PowerShell feature `$PSDefaultParameterValues`.
+The files are read in a preset order so you may have different defaults for different scenarios.

 The package contains a `Functions` folder and an empty customizable `LocalLib` folder for local usage.
+Functions in the local folder will override any existing functions, so you can copy a function and improve it locally.
+New functions will be loaded when calling `Import-Module`.

-One of the core functions is the `Msg`-function for showing/logging information.
-It can be pre-configured using `.json` or `.dfp` files described below.
+The `Msg`-function provides a generic handling of showing/logging information.
+It can be pre-configured using `.json` or `.dfp` files as described below.

 Another noteworthy function is the `Get-ModuleHelp`-function for getting module information.
-Try it on any loded module.
+Try it with or without paramters.

 A set of template files is provided to jump start script creation.
 The templates comes in two main flavors, PSJumpStart and Basic.
 The basic templates does not load the module and may act as stand alone scripts while the PSJumpStart templates is using the included module.
 All templates are  `Get-Help` enabled.
 The `Template` folder also holds the `ScriptSigner.ps1` file that will sign your files with an existing code signing certificate (or create a new one).